hcai-mms/hcai-mms.github.io/_publications/2021_LEMONS.md

 # - Max Mustermann # there is no .md file for this person.
 authors:
 - melchiorre
-- Verena Haunschmid
+- Haunschmid, Verena
 - schedl
-- Gerhard Widmer
+- Widmer, Gerhard

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: ECIR